 She played, we talked, and I fell asleep as she hung out with Mommy Del, Larry, and Sierra.
-Eventually she got tired and came and climbed in the bed with me.
-And, while here lately I have been working to get her acclimated to sleeping in her own room, last night I decided not to run her away.
+Eventually, she got tired and came and climbed into the bed with me.
+And while lately, I have been working on getting her acclimated to sleeping in her room, I decided not to run her away last night.

-I immediately wanted to ask her what was wrong but I have learned that pushing her makes her shut down.
+I immediately wanted to ask her what was wrong, but I have learned that pushing her makes her shut down.
 So, I waited.
-Eventually she turned to me, because she knew I was awake and ready to listen, and said, “Mommy, I miss Daddy” and began to cry profusely!
-My heart broke – not because I felt slighted in any way as her Mommy but because I felt her genuine pain.
-I held her and hugged her tight and assured her that I completely understood how she felt and I knew that this was hard for her.
-As she continued to cry I rubbed her back and assured her that us not being together did not mean that either of us loved her any less, and, we would work to make sure we were both actively involved in her life.
+Eventually, she turned to me because she knew I was awake and ready to listen and said, “Mommy, I miss Daddy,” and began to cry profusely!
+My heart broke – not because I felt slighted as her Mommy but because I felt her genuine pain.
+I held her, hugged her tight, and assured her that I completely understood how she felt and knew this was hard for her.
+As she continued to cry, I rubbed her back.
+I assured her that not being together did not mean that either of us loved her any less, and we would work to ensure we were both actively involved in her life.

 When I told her I would love to see her picture, she jumped out of bed, ran and grabbed it out of her bag, and showed it to me with a big smile on her face.
-I suggested that she place it on the table next to my bed so that she could feel like you were close.
+I suggested she place it on the table next to my bed so that she could feel like you were close.
 After doing so, she settled down and finally dozed off to sleep.

-My commitment to letting go of anger has been repeatedly tested.
+My commitment to letting go of anger has been repeatedly tested through the years.
 The death of our marriage was my most recent test.
-Initially, all I could focus on was the negative “ish” that went down between us.
-This focus threatened my ability to keep the promise that I had made to myself so long ago and I almost fell into the hole of bitterness and despair.
+Initially, I could only focus on the negative “ish” that went down between us.
+This focus threatened my ability to keep the promise I had made to myself so long ago, and I almost fell into the hole of bitterness and despair.

 I write this piece with no anxiety, anger, or resentment.
-And against the advice of people that truly have my best interest at heart I write this piece as a Mommy, not a lawyer.
+And against the advice of people that genuinely have my best interest at heart, I write this piece as a Mommy, not a lawyer.

 Fortunately, our daughter is not one of them.
 Throughout her life, your actions have consistently shown that you love her.
-Those days of playing in the snow, sitting in the barber shop with you, hunting, and going to the local football games matter.
-Those days of you cooking her favorite meal, going to Saturday school, and helping to build the school playground matter.
+Those days of playing in the snow, sitting in the barbershop with you, hunting, and going to the local football games matter.
+Those days of you cooking her favorite meal, attending Saturday school, and helping to build the school playground matter.
 Those days of you taking her to Ruby Tuesday’s for a little daddy/daughter time matter.
-Those days of you flying from Italy just to be sure you did not miss her cheer competition matter.
-They matter just as much as any experience I have provided as her mommy.
+Those days of you flying from Italy to ensure you did not miss her cheer competition matter.
+They matter just as much as any experience I have provided as her Mommy.

-By embracing these moments, I am confident as our lives head in separate directions, we will be able to navigate as a non-traditional family and continue to be committed to ensuring that our daughter knows that she has, at least two people in this world that love her no matter what.
+By embracing these moments, I am confident as our lives head in separate directions, we will be able to navigate as a non-traditional family and continue to be committed to ensuring that our daughter knows that she has at least two people in this world that love her no matter what.
 And that is all that matters!